openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

        J(\vect{\theta}) = \frac{\partial \vect{h}}{\partial \vect{\theta}}.

-The Jacobian matrix of the cost function :math:`C` can be expressed depending on the matrices :math:`R`, :math:`B` and the Jacobian matrix of the function :math:`h`:
+The Jacobian matrix of the cost function :math:`C` can be expressed depending on the matrices :math:`R` and :math:`B` and the Jacobian matrix of the function :math:`h`:

 .. math::